KILLER-CHIEF/KC-Weapon-Mod/README.md

 # KC's Weapon Mod

+This repository contains usefull information and examples for creating weapons.
+General information, help, notes, comments and descriptions:
+All source code for KC's Weapon Mod can be found at: https://github.com/KILLER-CHIEF/Halocraft-KCWM

-This allows users and mod makers to easily create any kind of projectile launching weapon they can dream of (and design themselves by using this mod).
+This mod allows users and mod makers to easily create any kind of projectile launching weapon they can dream of (and design themselves by using this mod).

 These custom weapons can be made and implemented in one of two ways:
 - Create an XML file (will eventually be automated) containing the weapon's function specifications and file paths to resources (Textures and Sounds),